kmvanden/machine_learning/README.md

   - Linear predictor = β0​+β1​x1​+β2​x2​+⋯+βn​xn​ = log(p/1-p​) = log odds
   - Log-odds are used as an intermediary rather than directly modeling probabilities because:
     - Linearity in parameters: in log-odds (logit) space, the model can treat the relationship between the features and the outcomes as a linear combination of features (i.e., the linear predictor) and linear models are easier to analyze, interpret and optimize.
     - Unbounded domain: log-odds are unbounded, whereas probabilities have to be between 0 and 1.
-Unbounded values make gradient optimization more effective and stable (gradients behave smoothly across the entire real number line, avoiding saturation near probability bounds where gradients become increasingly small) and facilitate closed-form updates in coordinate descent (there are no box constraints, so contrained optimization is avoided).
+Unbounded values make gradient optimization more effective and stable (gradients behave smoothly across the entire real number line, avoiding saturation near probability bounds where gradients become increasingly small) and facilitate closed-form updates in coordinate descent (there are no box constraints, so constrained optimization is avoided).
-    - Convex loss functions: log-odds enable the use of convex loss functions (like log loss), which have a single global minimum, making optimization more reliable (they guaranteed to converge at the global minimum).
+    - Convex loss functions: log-odds enable the use of convex loss functions (like log loss), which have a single global minimum, making optimization more reliable (they are guaranteed to converge at the global minimum).

-To convert the log-odds into a probabilities, the log-odds transformation is inverted using the logistic (sigmoid) function, which maps any real number to a value between 0 and 1, producing an S-shaped curve.
+To convert the log-odds into probabilities, the log-odds transformation is inverted using the logistic (sigmoid) function, which maps any real number to a value between 0 and 1, producing an S-shaped curve.
   - Probability = 1/(1+ e^-(β0​+β1​x1​+⋯+βn​xn​))
   - Small changes in the log-odds around zero result in rapid changes in probability near 0.5, allowing smooth transitions between class probabilities, and the curve flattens at extreme values, reflecting confidence in the classification.